Jim Otto: Legacy and honors

-He was elected to the Pro Football Hall of Fame in 1980, the first year he was eligible.
+Otto was elected to the Pro Football Hall of Fame in 1980, his first year of eligibility.
 In 1999, he was ranked number 78 on The Sporting News list of the 100 Greatest Football Players.
-In 2019, he was revealed as being selected to the National Football League 100th Anniversary All-Time Team.
+In 2019, he was revealed as being selected to the National Football League 100th Anniversary All-Time Team, being one of only four centers named.
+In 2021, he was the 97th greatest player of all time listed by The Athletic.